Site Logo

 • Types of output interfaces of MEMS microphones

-The output signal of ECM (Electret Condenser Microphones) is almost all analog, and most of them are single-ended.
+The output signal of ECM (Electret Condenser Microphones) is almost all analog, most of which are single-ended.
 However, in contrast to MEMS Mic, there are two types of output interfaces: "Analog" and "Digital".
-Analog is also divided “Single-ended” and “Differential” output.
-As for the digital which contains “PDM”, “I2S” and “TDM” output.
-PDM occupies the largest proportion.
+Analog is also divided "Single-ended" and "Differential" outputs and digital output, which contains "PDM," "I2S," and "TDM" outputs.
+PDM occupies the most significant proportion.

 The following introduces the MEMS Microphone output interface categories:

-2. Analog differential-ended: This type is not common, and the price is usually higher than Single-ended.
-It is a Differential Output, therefore the sensitivity will also increase 6dBV, the sensitivity is usually set around -32dBV, and it can also increase the AOP (Acoustic Overload Point).
+2. Analog differential-ended: This type is uncommon, and the price is usually higher than Single-ended.
+It is a Differential Output.
+Therefore, the sensitivity will also increase by 6dBV.
+The sensitivity is generally set around -32dBV, and it can also increase the AOP (Acoustic Overload Point).
 Most audio codec microphone inputs also support this signal.
-Fig. 2 helps noise reduction, and Common mode noise could be eliminated by using differential circuitry Fig 2-1
+Fig. 2 helps noise reduction, and Common mode noise could be eliminated by using differential circuitry.
+Fig 2-1

 Fig.2 Analog MEMS Mic differential ended